b-wang/aicv-paper-notes/notes/bottom-up-HigherHRNet.md

 - The extra computation overhead is marginal and negligible compared to the existing methods
   - existing methods rely on:
   - **multi-scale image pyramids** or **large input image size** to generate accurate pose heatmaps
+    - However, both testing methods introduce more computational cost which contradicts to the original intention of making bottom-up methods more efficient.
+  - To solve these problems, the paper proposed to target at generating spatially more accurate and scale-aware heatmaps for bottom-up keypoint prediction without sacrificing computational cost.
 - HigherHRNet surpasses all existing bottom-up methods on the COCO dataset **without using multi-scale test**

 ### Further reading